Publication

 Publication 2022, 2021 and past editions

 Once again the GSOI undertook the task of creating a publication which would represent GSOI in a competitive art world, and stand the test of time as an archival document.
-We would like to extend our thanks to Dr. Fiona Byrne for returning to edit this years publication after the massive success of last years Glass Ireland.
+We would like to extend our thanks to Dr. Fiona Byrne for returning to edit the 2021 -2022 publication after the massive success of last years Glass Ireland.
 We at the GSOI are excited to present the publication to you.

 Glass Ireland 2021 includes 18 articles on contemporary glass practice, offering an impressive and diverse range of content including detailed, research-laden essays on historical glass, insightful discussions of contemporary practice, reviews of exhibitions and profiles of emerging glass artists.